 - Has a library of royalty-free music and sound effects

-- One of the most expensive screen recorders
+- One of the most expensive screen capture tools

 - Reported to slow down on large and heavy projects

 - Busy multi-track interface

 OS: Windows (up to 11 version) and Mac

 Output: MP4, WMV, AVI, MOV, MP3, GIF, etc.

 Filmora Scrn is a trustworthy video recording software that is especially loved by gamers.
 It lets you capture fast-paced scenes (up to 60 fps for Mac) while simultaneously recording a webcam video (all this is important for game recording).
 It also has a basic video editing tool that allows you to improve the look of the video, as well as tutorial features, which can help direct attention to the key items on the screen.

 - Can capture and record from your computer and webcam simultaneously